sequenceiq/slider/src/site/markdown/manpage.md

     hoya list
     hoya list cluster1

-### `monitor \<cluster> \[--wait time]`

-Monitor a given cluster by deploying any application-provider specific monitors (HTTP probes, zookeeper probes).
-The `--wait` parameter specified in seconds how long the cluster must be monitored.

-1. If there is no running cluster with the given name, an error is returned.
-1. If, after the given wait time, the cluster is still running, the operation is considered a succed.
-1. If during the wait time the probes fail, an error code is reported

 ### `status <cluster> [--out <filename>]`

 Get the status of the named Hoya cluster in JSON format.
 A filename can be used to